Sea Scouts future secure through Anderson development

 “Therefore we worked extremely hard to make sure their tenancy was secured in both the short and long term.
 By providing them with a 99-year lease we’ve opened up a world of funding and activity opportunities from which we hope they’ll benefit.”

-Pictured is Christian Criscione, Anderson’s Communications Officer, with Denis Batson, leader of the 8th Faversham Sea Scouts.
+Pictured is Denis Batson, leader of the 8th Faversham Sea Scouts and Christian Criscione, Anderson’s Communications Officer.